IBM/node-i18n-utilities/README.md

 var resolvedObj = i18n.resolveLocale(obj, 'ja');
 ```

+You can also supply an express request instead of the locale, and it will use the preferred language of the request.
-which will substitute the translation into the main structure of the document, and strip the extra translation info out. e.g.
+This will substitute the translation into the main structure of the document, and strip the extra translation info out. e.g.

 ```
 {